Horringer Court Prospectus

 We are always open to suggestions, so if pupils have an idea for a new activity we will listen and try to facilitate.
 Throughout the Year there are regular performances in Dance, Music and Drama.

 The basis of our rules and procedures is that we show courtesy and consideration for others and for their property.
 Sensible behaviour is expected at all times inside school and on the way to and from school.
-The Code of Conduct is displayed in the Pupil Log Book and is based on Respect, Rights and Responsibilities.
+The Code of Conduct is based on Respect, Rights and Responsibilities.

 I will respect: